AngryMaciek/warlock/README.md

 ## Execution

-This workflow should be executed via a top-level bash script: `demon-runner.sh` which has the following description:
+This workflow should be executed via a top-level bash script: `warlock.sh` which has the following description:
 ```
-This is the main script to call the demon-runner workflow.
+This is the main script to call the _warlock_ workflow.
 Available options:

   -c/--configfile {XXX} (REQUIRED)